-The executed penetration tests could not identify existing vulnerabilities in the TOE exploitable with a High attack potential.
+The executed penetration test could not identify existing vulnerabilities in the TOE exploitable with an Enhanced-Basic attack potential.

-During the site visits the Evaluators performed source code analysis with an enhanced focus on the implementation of authentication functionalities and the applied countermeasures against side channel and fault injection attacks.
+During the site visits the Evaluators performed source code analysis with an enhanced focus on the implementation of Basic Access Control functionality and the applied countermeasures against side channel and fault injection attacks.

-Based on the available information, the Evaluators did not identify residual vulnerabilities, i.e., vulnerabilities that could be exploited only by an attacker with attack potential beyond High.
+Based on the available information, the Evaluators did not identify residual vulnerabilities, i.e., vulnerabilities that could be exploited only by an attacker with attack potential beyond Enhanced-Basic.